What am I doing with my life? By D.I. Jolly (Part 1 of 3)

 Justine grabbed his arm in mild fright.

-“You killed it with a single word.”
+“You killed it with a word, just one single word.”

 “And you’re scared of Dragons?”